Franchi AL-48

-The 48 AL is a semi-automatic shotgun manufactured by Luigi Franchi S.p.A.
+The 48 AL is a semi-automatic shotgun that has been manufactured by Luigi Franchi S.p.A. since 1948.

 The gun is available in 12 gauge, 20 gauge and 28 gauge.
 It uses a patented action that John Browning developed for the Browning Auto-5.
 Rounds are cycled through long recoil.
 Factory models are equipped with walnut stocks and forends.
 Franchi offers one model with a short stock, and one model with a “Prince-of-Wales” stock.

 The 48 AL comes with a light but durable full aluminum receiver that is polished in black, walnut furniture, and a golden trigger.